Marketing Isn't Selling; It's Resonance.

 June 26th 2025

 For a long time, I was searching for one powerful moment.
-A major shift - a before this and after this experience.
+A major shift.
+A before this and after this experience.
 But the truth is confidence came in fragments, and I'm happy it turned out that way.

 It was the first time a real estate agent said, “I feel like you really heard me.”